What does RUSF stand for?

 Protocol and Instructions for use:

-If there is no national protocol, standard regimen is up to 75kcal/kg/day per child for an average period of 6 to 8 weeks.
+- If there is no national protocol, the standard regimen is up to 75kcal/kg/day per child for an average period of 6 to 8 weeks.

-It is best for targeted supplementary feeding programs.
-It can also be used in blanket supplementary feeding program.
+- It is best for targeted supplementary feeding programs.
+It can also be used in blanket supplementary feeding programs.